Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Introduction

-Based on our study of the FIVE, we also propose a different but closely related estimator, called the functional two-stage least square estimator (F2SLSE) and obtain its asymptotic properties in a similar manner.
-We discuss how our estimators and their asymptotic properties can be used to implement usual statistical inference on the parameter of interest, and moreover, propose a novel significance test for examining if the considered explanatory variable affects various characteristics of the response variable; the proposed test is easy-to-implement, and its asymptotic null distribution can be easily approximated via Monte Carlo simulations.

-To see how the asymptotic properties of our estimators and test are revealed in finite samples, we implement Monte Carlo experiments under various simulation designs.
-The simulation results are quite satisfactory; overall, it seems that our estimators can be good alternatives or sometimes complements to some existing estimators that are closely related to ours.
-In addition, our significance test is shown to have excellent size control and power in the considered simulation designs.
+To see how the asymptotic properties of our estimators are revealed in finite samples, we implement Monte Carlo experiments under various simulation designs.
+The simulation results are quite satisfactory.
+Overall, it seems that our estimators can be good alternatives or sometimes complements to some existing estimators that are closely related to ours.